looran/tailosd/README.md

 $ sudo python setup.py install
 ```

-The copy and edit the configuration file example, for example to your home directory:
+You may copy and edit at your convenience the configuration file example, for example to your home directory:

 ```bash
 $ cp tailosd_example.conf ~/.tailosd.conf